top of page

 • Communication is the exchange or transfer of signals, facts, ideas and symbols.
 It requires a sender, a message and an intended receiver.
 Communication involves the activity of conveying information or meaning.
 Effective communication requires a common 'language' (which may be written, spoken or non-verbal).

-• Creativity is the process or ability to make or produce something new and original, often characterized by the use of imagination or divergent thinking.
+• Creativity is the process or ability to make or produce something new and original, often characterised by the use of imagination or divergent thinking.
 It may be evident in the process as well as the outcome, solution or product.

 • Development is the act or process of growth, progress or evolution, sometimes through iterative improvements.